Steamrunner/DM-tweeter/README.md

 sudo apt-get install python-pip

+Other stuff I use for my setup: sudo apt-get install vim, screen, git

 TODO
-Error handeling when whitelist file is not present
+* Error handeling when whitelist file is not present
+* Add DEBUG option that doesn't actually send the tweet